 - 1 chicken breast, chopped (or 4-6 tenders) ($1.99)

-- Whisk in 1 can of cream of chicken.
+- Add 1 can of cream of chicken soup.

-- Spread your 2nd can of cream of chicken over the top of the cheese.
+- Pour a can of cream of chicken on top of the swiss cheese.

-- Bake in the oven for 1 hour.
+- Bake in the oven at 350F degrees for about 1 hour.